 If you were covered by both a self and family plan at different parts of the year, pay special attention to Lines 1 and 3.
-On Line 1, mark the plan (either individual or family) under which you were covered for the most time during the year, and on Line 3, follow the IRS instructions for calculating your contribution limit for 2019.
+On Line 1, mark the plan (either individual or family) under which you were covered for the most time during the year, and on Line 3, follow the IRS instructions for calculating your contribution limit.

 A note on family coverage while both spouses have an HSA: if there were excess contributions, you can choose how you want to distribute those excess contributions.
 You can split them evenly, attribute them to one spouse, or come up with another distribution scheme that works for you.

 On Line 13, you show your total excess contributions and you’ll need to use Tax Form 5329 to figure out the additional taxes for which you’re responsible.
 If you do have excess contributions, you have options.
 You can withdraw those excess contributions and any earnings they made by the due date, including extensions, of your annual taxes.
 If your employer made the excess contributions and didn’t include them in your W-2, you can include the money under “Other Income” on your tax return.

 Part II is where you report all of the distributions you received from your HSA.
 These include payments made directly to the medical service provider via your HSA debit card and any reimbursements you received from your HSA administrator for expenses you paid for out of pocket.
 You’ll use the 1099-SAs you received from your HSA trustee or administrator to complete this section.